 4. La Jolla Cove

 This area is gorgeous and we often can’t resist it.
-It’s close to downtown San Diego and a classic touist attraction for several reasons: 1) the beach views, 2) the sea lions, 3) posh shopping and restaurants.
+It’s close to downtown San Diego and a classic tourist attraction for several reasons: 1) the beach views, 2) the sea lions, 3) posh shopping and restaurants.
+We wouldn’t blame anyone if it was on their California bucket list, not just one for San Diego.

 Years and years ago my sister and I had a memorable kayaking adventure with with La Jolla Kayak, which I cherish to this day.
 Putting on a wetsuit to paddle out in the Pacific Ocean to see sea lions so incredibly close was unforgettable.